 - Smith-Hamilton-Middlebury Consortium courses

 - University courses (University registration occurs after arrival in France, in consultation with the faculty director)

 Please note: Courses in musical performance, dance and studio art may be available to majors or minors in those fields.
-Laboratory science courses are not usually available.
+Laboratory science courses are available through the Sciences a Paris program.